 Personal details of 15,000 MUN students leaked in accidental data breach

-The personal information of about 15,000 students at Memorial University was accidentally shared with other students in an inadvertent data breach, the university said Friday.
+The personal information of about 15,000 students at Newfoundland and Labrador's Memorial University was accidentally shared with other students in an inadvertent data breach, the university said Friday.

-The breach happened on Thursday as part of an email campaign from the school's career development email.
+The breach happened Thursday as part of an email campaign from the school's career development email.

 About 1,000 students received emails that contained other students' personal information, according to a statement from Memorial.

 Leaked details included names, email addresses, student numbers and programs of study, according to an email that was sent to affected students and which CBC News has obtained.

 Affected students were immediately contacted when the breach was discovered and were instructed to delete any emails they had been sent.